ShrirajHegde/ASCII-Donut-Fortran/README.md

 - Change the `speed` parameter to change the speed of the spinning
 - Anything else

 Suggestions and  improvements highly welcome :)

 ---
+## Note:

+The performance difference between `ifort` and `gfrotran` is due to gfortran's lack of output buffering for non regular files.
+Program compiled with gfortran calls  [write](https://man7.org/linux/man-pages/man2/write.2.html) for every character, which significantly decreases the performance.

+Intel fortran compiler doesn't flush the output buffer until it enounters LF (`\n`) character.
+[Line 57](donut.f90#L57) is added for this purpose

+---
 ## References: